 (Tīnɡle zhèɡe xiāoxi，tā ɡāoxìnɡ di tiàole qǐlái.)

-Upon hearing about this news, she jumped with delight.
+Upon hearing this news, she jumped with joy.

 (Chūntiān kuài dàole，lùshɑnɡ de xínɡrén jiànjiàn duō qǐlái le.)

-Spring is coming, and there are more and more passengers on the road.
+Spring is coming, and there are more and more pedestrians on the street.

 (Tīnɡdào zì jǐ nénɡ qù Zhōnɡɡuó lǚyóu，tā ɡāoxìnɡ di tiào qǐ wǔ lái.)

-He danced with delight after knowing he can travel to China.
+He danced with delight after learning he can travel to China.

 (Zhèzhǒnɡ cǎoméi kàn qǐlái hěn hǎo，dànshì chī qǐlái hěn suān.)